 NetCE designates this enduring material for a maximum of 5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 5 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Completion of this course constitutes permission to share the completion data with ACCME.
 NetCE is authorized by IACET to offer 0.5 CEU(s) for this program.

+This course meets 5 hours of the Pennsylvania requirement for patient safety/risk management education.
 This activity is designed to comply with the requirements of California Assembly Bill 1195, Cultural and Linguistic Competency.

 The prevalence of burnout among physicians is higher than that among the general U.S. population.
 The purpose of this course is to provide information on personal and professional strategies to cope with stress and avoid burnout.